matt-repository/rpcgenerate/README.md

 #### Thanks for you,give a star . 💕💕

- Generates a rpc file from your mysql database.
+ Generates a rpc file from your mysql database. currently contains c#、proto

 ### Uses